Pregnancy and Ankle Massage: Is it safe?

 Photo by Conscious Design on Unsplash

 What should women be paying attention to in terms of risky activities?
 Their focus instead should be things like Am I a high-risk pregnancy?”
 “Have I been cleared by my doctor for this activity?”
 “Will there be any substances used in my treatment that may not be appropriate for a pregnant person?” (see essential oils) “Is my therapist experienced in prenatal massage?”
 These are far more valid concerns.
 Traditional medicine can be an important part of care especially in cultures where it connects people, but we need to reject the parts of traditional medicine that cause fear or people and spread misinformation.
 If we cannot support an idea with research, it is only an opinion.
-But we don’t recommend you simply take our word for it.
-Look for articles that are linked with supporting evidence like this one about prenatal massage and ankle massage from “Massage and Fitness Magazine.”

 What about first-hand experiences of people who went into labor after a foot massage?